wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - setup discussion on limitations with public datasets.
 - sensitive data demo [example](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/dbt-guide/#sensitive-data)
 - demo [gdpr delete dbt macro](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/macros/warehouse/gdpr_delete.sql)
+- integrated the mermaid diagram output with dbt docs and served it with repo pages

 💩 Limitations / hard to do 😢😭
+- dont have a great way to check schema of incoming data. e.g. dlthub would be a geat framework to use for this.
+Can use Pandera
 - dynamic data masking policies in duckdb/motherduck?
 - auto start dagster in codespace and popup webserver but also want evidence-dev to also pop up?
   - "postStartCommand": "task dag" does this mean the codesandbox wont closed down?